January 10, 2018

 KEXP DJ Atticus will emcee the evening and DJ Mike Steves will spin live tunes throughout.
 Also returning will be our themed photo booth–absolutely free and one of the best profile pic opportunities of the year–and our popular Raffles where $1 buys you a chance to win a slew of incredible prizes.

 Tickets are $15 in advance and the night of the show.
 All proceeds will be donated to the Leukemia and Lymphoma Society.

-Producer Jenny George was diagnosed with leukemia at age 12, given less than thirty days to live, and told that she would never have children.
-Jenny beat the odds.
-Today she is a dedicated mother and an advocate for cancer research and treatment.
-In addition to hosting the annual Benefit, she has donated her DNA to help scientists understand, diagnose, and treat leukemia and lymphoma.
+Producer Jenny George was diagnosed with leukemia at age 12, given less than 30 days to live, and told that she would never be able to have children.
+Jenny beat the odds and has been cancer-free for over 20 years.
+She credits her love of music (especially Duran Duran) for helping her through her illness and recovery.
+She went on to become both a mother and an advocate for cancer research and treatment.

-Dancing on the Valentine has raised more than $40,000 for Leukemia research over the years and Jenny hopes to add another $10,000 to that figure in 2015.
+Dancing on the Valentine has raised close to $65,000 on behalf of the LLS to date; Jenny hopes to add another $10,000 to that figure in 2018.

 About the Leukemia & Lymphoma Society (LLS)